Ryan McGivern: Northampton Town

 On 3 November 2017, McGivern signed a two-month contract with League One side Northampton Town.
 Manager Jimmy Floyd Hasselbaink said that "with Regan Poole playing a lot of his football in midfield recently and with Leon Barnett recovering from injury, while Ash Taylor and Aaron Pierre have done very well, they have had to play a lot of football recently and haven't had the benefit of competition for their places.
 Ryan coming in provides that and, with him having been on the training ground with us for a while, we have had the chance to have a look at him and he has already fitted in well with the group."
 He was released by the "Cobblers" upon the expiry of his contract on 3 January 2018.

 Swindon Town

-On 15 March 2018, following an increasing amount of injuries at the County Ground, McGivern joined Swindon Town on a deal until the end of the 2017–18 League Two campaign.
+On 15 March 2018, following an increasing number of injuries at the County Ground, McGivern joined Swindon Town on a deal until the end of the 2017–18 League Two campaign.
 He was Phil Brown's first signing as manager of the "Robins".
 Swindon offered him a new contract at the end of the season, but never signed it and instead left the club on 28 June after Brown confirmed that the offer had been withdrawn.